 You can then add custom graphics and text as you see fit, but the site’s basic structure will be created for you.

 Or, you can go the slightly more manual route and build out the design of each page yourself.
 However, this is still a visual editing experience – no coding required, which is great if you’re a complete novice but might feel like limited functionality to those with experience.
+WordPress also allows those with CSS experience to add their own bits of custom code to alter design elements.

 Though you can use WordPress to build any kind of website, its primary focus has been and will also be as a blogging platform for dynamic content.
 Blogging functionality is available on your website by default, meaning you can launch a blog within a few hours.

-And since the addition of Gutenberg to WordPress, you now can use the Block Editor, which is an all visual editing process, or the Classic Editor, which offers a combination of text and HTML editing capabilities as a building solution for responsive sites.
+And since the addition of Gutenberg to WordPress, you can now use the Block Editor, which is an all-visual editing process, or the Classic Editor, which offers a combination of text and HTML editing capabilities as a building solution for responsive sites.

 Again, this support is offered by default, so there’s no configuration needed to start a blog on WordPress.
-And it has an autosave feature so you’re less likely to lose your work.
+And it has an autosave feature, so you’re less likely to lose your work.

 As for Wix, blogging is not offered by default, but you can easily add it during the site setup phase.
 The blog option is presented as another page that can be added.